Frequently Asked Questions

 Students planning to concentrate in mathematics, premedical studies, or natural sciences are urged to elect additional courses in mathematics and science in secondary school and to complete mathematics coursework through pre-calculus.
 Students planning to concentrate in language or literature are urged to study a modern foreign language and Latin or Greek.

-There are often exceptions to the above, and the Board of Admission will consider an applicant whose educational background varies from this description.
+There are often exceptions to the above, and the Office of Admission will consider an applicant whose educational background varies from this description.
 Wellesley's applicant pool has been consistently strong.
 As a result, not all applicants who are academically qualified are admitted.

 If the opportunity is there, take it!
 Your junior and senior years of high school are important, and you should enroll in the advanced courses available to you.
-The Board of Admission is interested in seeing how you have chosen to challenge yourself in your high school program.
+The Office of Admission is interested in seeing how you have chosen to challenge yourself in your high school program.
 Advanced courses will not only challenge you in high school, they may also help you get ahead in college.
 One unit of credit will be awarded for a score of 5 on most AP exams.
 In addition, the International Baccalaureate diploma, GCE A-Level, and French Baccalaureate diploma programs are well respected and may result in credit.

 Wellesley requires three letters of recommendation: two from teachers of academic subjects and the third from a secondary school counselor or other school official.
 We encourage you to provide academic recommendations from teachers of two different subjects.